aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 ### Key Barcode Properties
 In substance, barcode symbologies are similar to file formats, as they define the following key barcode properties:
-- [**Data encryption format**](#dataencryption).
+- [**Data encoding format**](#dataencoding).
 Different barcode types are capable of encoding sets of characters with different limitations: only numerical digits, only alphabet and special characters, entire encodings, etc.
 - [**Data density**](#datadensity).
 Each symbology has a specified capacity of how much information can be encoded in a barcode.
 Accordingly, barcodes may have high or low data density.
 - [**Shape**](#shape).
 Barcode shapes can be rectangular, square, or adjusted to elongated spaces.
 - [**Recognition precision**](#precision).
 Some 1D barcode types do not include checksum and corresponding controls, and thus it is impossible to verify whether all data contained in a barcode have been recognized and decrypted correctly.
 Such barcodes have low recognition precision.
 In contrast, 2D barcodes not only allow recovering partially corrupted data but also have high recognition precision because they provide mechanisms to guarantee that all barcode data have been read properly.